genXdev/GenXdev.Windows/README.md

 ### PARAMETERS
     -monitor <Int32>
-        The monitor to return the scaling factor for, or if not supplied the primary monitor is used
+        The monitor to return the scaling factor for, or if not supplied the primary monitor is used Required?                    false
-        Required?                    false
         Position?
 1
         Default value                0
         Accept pipeline input?       false
+        Aliases
         Accept wildcard characters?  false
     <CommonParameters>
         This cmdlet supports the common parameters: Verbose, Debug,